hsingh17/Spendings-Tracker/README.md

 - add audit fields to db model (created on, created by, last modified on, last modified by)

 ## Known issues
+- graph looks odd on mid-sized screens since navbar cuts into it